Pinocchu/Pinotoken/README.md

 // SPDX-License-Identifier: MIT

 /*
- * Token has been generated for FREE using https://vittominacori.github.io/bep20-generator/ *
+ *
  * NOTE: "Contract Source Code Verified (Similar Match)" means that this Token is similar to other tokens deployed
  *  using the same generator.
 It is not an issue.
-It means that you won't need to verify your source code because of
- *  it is already verified.
+It means that code is already verified.
  *
  * DISCLAIMER: GENERATOR'S AUTHOR IS FREE OF ANY LIABILITY REGARDING THE TOKEN AND THE USE THAT IS MADE OF IT.
  *  The following code is provided under MIT License.
 Anyone can use it as per their needs.
- *  The generator's purpose is to make people able to tokenize their ideas without coding or paying for it.
+ *
  *  Source code is well tested and continuously updated to reduce risk of bugs and to introduce language optimizations.
  *  Anyway the purchase of tokens involves a high degree of risk.
 Before acquiring tokens, it is recommended to
  *  carefully weighs all the information and risks detailed in Token owner's Conditions.